Modify the XMLRPC server code inside the DAQ applications to release their sockets more quickly after an abrupt shutdown

 In regards to the second point...
 John, Ron, and Eric, I'd like to ask you to get together sometime for 15 minutes to discuss the change and confirm that the code looks good.

-#2 Updated by John Freeman about 5 years ago
+#2 Updated by John Freeman over 5 years ago

 - Status changed from Assigned to Resolved